field station

 FEES

-Overnight rates are $8.00/night for University of California affiliated students, staff, and faculty, and $10.00/night for others.
-This rate applies to overnight use whether you sleep in your own tent or in Reserve overnight facilities.
+Overnight rates are $10.00/night for University of California affiliated students, staff, and faculty, and $15.00/night for others.
+This rate applies to overnight use whether you sleep in your own tent/vehicle or in Reserve accommodations.

 Reserve staff are available to answer questions, provide guidance, and will provide an orientation for all new users of the Reserve.
 For additional assistance, directors' time may be billed at a rate of $49/$65 per hour (UC vs non-UC rate) and similarly assistance provided by other Reserve staff may be billed at a rate of $38/$49 per hour.
 Requests for staff time are subject to approval and time availability.